Predictia/AQUA/docs/sphinx/source/diagnostics/ocean3d.rst

 Example Plot(s)
 ---------------

-* This is an example of one of the hovmöller T,S figures
+* This is an example of one of the hovmöller T, S figures

 .. figure:: figures/ocean3d1.png
     :width: 18cm

-* This is an example of the multipanel plots of the spatially averaged T,S timeseries at different levels
+* This is an example of the multipanel plots of the spatially averaged T, S timeseries at different levels

 .. figure:: figures/ocean3d2.png
     :width: 18cm

-* This is an example of the multi-panel plots of lon-lat maps of temporal trends in T,S at different levels
+* This is an example of the multi-panel plots of lat-lon  maps of temporal trends in T, S at different levels

 .. figure:: figures/ocean3d3.png
     :width: 18cm

-* This is an example of the plots of lat-depth maps of temporal trends in T,S
+* This is an example of the plots of lat-depth maps of temporal trends in T, S

 .. figure:: figures/ocean3d4.png
     :width: 18cm

 * This is an example of one of the climatological stratification profiles.

 .. figure:: figures/ocean3d5.png
     :width: 20cm

 * This is an example of one of the mixed-layer depth climatologies.

 .. figure:: figures/ocean3d6.png
     :width: 20cm